TOAST-DOCS/Compute-Instance/en/public-api.md

 Windows instances have the following additional restrictions that apply to facilitate stable usage.

 * Use an instance flavor with at least 2GB RAM capacity.
-* Default disk size must be at least 50GB.
+* Require 50 GB or more of root block storage.
 * U2 flavor instances cannot use Windows images.

-The minimum default disk size that can be specified is 10GB for Linux and 50GB for Windows.
+The root block storage size that can be specified is 10GB for Linux and 50GB for Windows.

 ```